NikosGavalas/blog/content/posts/anomaly-detection-in-a-one-line-of-bash.md

 This algorithm was by far the fastest, and was yielding ROC AUC scores of over 0.97, which is pretty good for an algorithm that does only one pass on the data.

 I thought it would be fun to implement it in one line of Bash.
-While this is technically feasible, it would look very compressed and ugly, so I expanded it in a few more lines :) .
+While this is technically feasible, the awk script would look very compressed and ugly, so I expanded it in a few more lines :) .
+But altogether, it is one line.

 ### Background